zYxDevs/MultiFunctionBot/README.md

 	/help - Alias command for start. <br>
     /dalle - Generate images from a text prompt using DALLE-Mini <br>
     /upload - Upload a Telegram File to various Free File Hosting Servers <br>
+    /mediainfo - (or use /m) Generate mediainfo from Telegram files or direct download links <br>
+    /screenshot - (or use /ss) Generates video frame screenshot from Telegram files or direct download links <br>
     /bifm - Bypass Short Links using BIFM API <br>
     /direct - Get Direct Link for various Supported URLs <br>
     /bvip - Bypass Short Links using Bypass.vip API <br>